-Alleged sexual assault of Arkansas boys basketball team infuriates parents demanding action
+Arkansas boys basketball team's sex-assault allegations infuriate parents demanding action

 A Title IX investigation into the allegations is being conducted

-An Arkansas school board is under pressure from parents to take action after several members of a boys' basketball team alleged that they were sexually assaulted by other boys in the locker room, according to local reports.
+An Arkansas school board is under pressure from parents to take action after several members of a boys' basketball team alleged that other boys sexually assaulted them in the locker room, according to local reports.

-Huntsville School Board President Danny Thomas confirmed to Fox News that while a Title IX investigation into the allegations is conducted, "the district is not able to comment on student discipline."
+Huntsville School Board President Danny Thomas confirmed to Fox News that while a Title IX investigation into the allegations was being conducted, "the district is not able to comment on student discipline."

 He added, however, that "the Huntsville School District has worked hard to make decisions based on the evidence that was appealed to us."

-Parents who spoke to KHBS, the ABC-affiliated TV station in Fort Smith Arkansas on the condition of anonymity to protect their children's identities said that for three years, some older members of the boys' basketball team had sexually assaulted younger boys on the team.
+Parents who spoke to KHBS on the condition of anonymity to protect their children's identities said that for three years, some older members of the boys' basketball team had sexually assaulted younger boys on the team.

 ARKANSAS WOMAN SUING POLICE AFTER PIT MANEUVER FLIPS HER CAR GOING 60 MPH WHILE SHE WAS PREGNANT